-The goal is to provide sufficient self-directed help with periodic physiotherapy intervention kept to a minimum but sufficient enough to keep overall symptoms stable.
-Usually, providing extensive treatments for chronic pain has no advantage especially if the intention is to completely cure the condition.
-These issues need to be recognized and discussed by every clinician involved in the care process.
+The goal is to provide sufficient self-directed help with periodic physiotherapy intervention that is minimal yet sufficient enough to keep overall symptoms stable.
+Usually, providing extensive treatments for chronic pain has little to no advantage, especially if the intention is to completely cure the condition.
+These issues must be recognised and discussed by every clinician involved in the care process.